maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 tags: [Linux, Graphics, AMD, Wayland]
 ---

-> I am new to Linux graphics.
-This post records what I learned.
+> I am new to Linux graphics, and this post records what I learned.
-> Our AI cats helped with the research and post structure.
+> Our AI cats helped with the research and post structure; any mistakes are mine,
-> Any mistakes are mine.
-Corrections are welcome.
+> and corrections are welcome.

 ## 1. The fullscreen photo that froze a laptop

 I opened a photo from Telegram Web in Brave and switched it to fullscreen.
 The display froze.
 After failed attempts to recover it, I forced the Framework Laptop to restart.

-A TTY later showed Vulkan selecting my AMD Radeon 780M.
-Two warnings about dynamic-buffer limits followed.
-Their timestamp placed them more than ten minutes after the next boot began.
+A TTY later showed Vulkan selecting my AMD Radeon 780M, followed by two warnings about dynamic-buffer limits whose timestamp placed them more than ten minutes after the next boot began.

-The previous boot told a different story.
-Its kernel journal pointed at AMD's display path: Display Core, DCN, DMCUB, MPCC and CRTC operations.
+The previous boot's kernel journal told a different story: it pointed at AMD's display path through Display Core, DCN, DMCUB, MPCC and CRTC operations.
 That fault led to a larger question: how does a Linux application get pixels from its own code to a laptop panel?

 {{< mermaid >}}
 flowchart TB